The Data Analyst Roadmap for Freshers: Your 6-Month Guide

 What’s the last step to actually land the job?

-• Master the STAR method for behavioural questions (Situation, Task, Action, Result)
+• Master the STAR method for behavioral questions (Situation, Task, Action, Result)

 • Practice SQL live coding on platforms like HackerRank or LeetCode